Seeking vendors for Remote Tower Systems (RTS) for the National Airspace System (NAS)

 - Achieving System Design Approval (SDA) from the FAA.

-- Type: Solicitation (RFP).
-The FAA may award a Memorandum of Agreement (MOA) initially, with potential for an Indefinite Delivery and Indefinite Quantity (IDIQ) contract after SDA.
+- Type: Solicitation (RFP), potentially leading to a Memorandum of Agreement (MOA) and then an Indefinite Delivery and Indefinite Quantity (IDIQ) contract after SDA.

-- Duration: Up to 50 RTS units over a five-year period.
-Anticipated period of performance is five years after SDA completion.
+- Quantity: Up to 50 RTS units over five years (contingent, not a commitment).

 - Q&A Due: May 17, 2026, by 5:00 PM EST.